sourcegraph/about/blogposts/structural-code-search-at-scale-from-your-browser.md

 queries further, giving you greater control for avoiding unintended matches.

-Structural search works on practically all languages, and understands the basic syntactic structures (strings, comments, code) for them.
+Structural search works on practically all languages, and understands the basic syntactic structures for them (like strings, comments, and code blocks).
 Here's a short list that gives just a taste of some patterns you can try out:

 **Java**.
 Find try-catch-finally statements where the catch statement has no body (the `catch` clause could be omitted)